Balancing weights for region-level analysis: the effect of Medicaid Expansion on the uninsurance rate among states that did not expand Medicaid: Methods

 \subsubsection{H-SBW criterion}

-Unlike the setting outlined in \cite{zubizarreta2015stable}, our application likely has state-level dependencies in the error terms which may reduce the efficiency of the SBW estimator.
+Unlike the setting outlined in \cite{zubizarreta2015stable}, our application likely has state-level dependencies in the error terms which may increase the variance of the SBW estimator.
 We therefore add a tuning parameter $\rho \in [0, 1)$ to penalize the within-state cross product of the weights, as detailed in ~\eqref{eqn:hsbwobjective}, representing a constant within-state correlation of the errors.

 To build intuition about this objective, for $\delta \to \infty$, the following solution is attained: